 In that talk, Harvey "psychoanalyzed" Gary Fine's identity frames and came up with a more detailed list.
 We could call them frames inside the frames, but I will simply call them "fragments".
-You can see Harvey's list on the screen here.
-After slightly adjusting this list, we can map Harvey's identity fragments back to Fine's identity frames.
+You can see them on the screen here.
+Slightly adjusting the list, we can map Harvey's identity fragments back to Fine's identity frames.